Industrial Court of Uganda

 April 2017

-Court grants leave to appeal on both law and fact under section 94 where respondent did not oppose.
+Court granted leave to appeal on both law and fact under section 94 after uncontested ex parte application.

 21 April 2017

-Employer unlawfully withheld terminal benefits and certificate of service absent proven negligence.
+Employer unlawfully withheld terminal benefits and certificate of service after baseless negligence allegation following resignation.

 21 April 2017